kinode-dao/style/README.md

 ## Usage

+### Tailwind
+Some of our apps are using Tailwind.
 First, install Tailwind to your app's UI codebase:

 ```sh
 yarn add tailwindcss && npx tailwindcss init